 Warren Tucker has been a full-time coin dealer since 1964.
 In 1968, he joined Jack Boozer and Doug Weaver in business in Waco, Texas, where he first met Steve Ivy.
 Warren later moved back to Georgia, where he became a partner with John Hamrick at WorldWide Coin Investments of Atlanta.
 During the 1970s, Warren began more extensive travel throughout Europe and Asia to buy coins.
 In 1979, he first joined forces with Steve Ivy, opening an office in Atlanta.
 Associations with Richard Nelson and Ronald J. Gillio followed thereafter.

 Dustin Johnston joined the Heritage team in 1998 and has been active in nearly every aspect of the business.
 He was born and raised in Tucson, where he also attended the University of Arizona.
 Prior to joining Heritage, he won a number of literary and exhibiting awards from the ANA.
 Dustin also served as an Exhibit Judge and Numismatic Theater Speaker for the ANA.
 He oversees the management of the Currency division including consignment acquisitions, purchasing, cataloging, and inventory management.
-He is a member of the PNG, ANA, IBNS, SPMC, and currently serves as Vice President for the Professional Currency Dealers Association.
+He is a member of the PNG, ANA, IBNS, and SPMC.
+Currently, he serves as Vice President for the Professional Currency Dealers Association, and a board member for the Professional Numismatists Guild and Anti-Counterfeiting Educational Foundation.
 Away from work, he enjoys married life, his two young kids, and WWI research related to the 364th Infantry.

 Sam Foose joined Heritage Numismatic Auctions, Inc., in 1993 as an Auction Coordinator.
 He rose to Assistant Auction Director in 1998, and began calling auctions.
 After a stint serving as a Senior Manager and Consignment Director in other collectible fields, he returned to Heritage in 2002 as a Consignment Director to help Heritage's expansion into other collectibles fields.
 Besides calling auctions as one of Heritage's primary auctioneers, he travels the nation assisting clients who wish to liquidate their collections of coins, paper money, decorative arts, and sports collectibles.